 PEBA will make every effort to process your appeal within 180 days of the date it receives your information, as outlined in the Plan.
 However, this time may be extended if additional material is requested or you ask for an extension.
 PEBA will send you periodic updates on the status of your review.
-When PEBA's review of your appeal is complete, you will receive a written determination in the mail.
+When PEBA's review of your appeal is complete, you will receive a written determination.
+If the denial is upheld by PEBA, you have 30 days to seek judicial review at the schsa.centralbank.net

-If the denial is upheld by PEBA, you have 30 days to seek judicial review at the Administrative Law Court, as provided by Sections 1-11-710 and 1-23- schsa.centralbank.net

-380 of the S.C.
+Administrative Law Court, as provided by Sections 1-11-710 and 1-23-380 of the S.C.
 Code of Laws, as amended.